 Types of Parasitism

-Parasites can be classified based on their size, characteristics, and relationship with the host.
+Parasites can be classified based on their size, characteristics, and relationship with the host:

 - Endoparasites: A parasites living inside the host’s body.
 For example-Plasmodium falciparum, a parasite which causes malaria in humans.

 - Ectoparasites: A parasites living outside the host’s body.
 For example- Bedbug, a parasite which causes skin irritation.

 The life of a typical parasite commonly includes certain developmental stages.
-During this time, the parasite goes through two or more changes in body structure as it lives and moves through one or more hosts.
+During this time, the parasite goes through two or more changes in the body structure as it lives and moves through one or more hosts.